emojicode/emojicode.github.io/src/reference/threads.md

 ## Atomicity of the s Package

 It’s important to note that none of the classes in the s package guarantee atomicity.
-If you access a s package data structures always make sure to use a mutex to avoid race conditions.
+If you access an s package data structures always make sure to use a mutex to avoid race conditions.